-From visiting the library to baking some cakes, there are lots of everyday activities which will help keep your child's mind active this summer.
+From visiting the library to baking some cakes, there are lots of everyday activities that will help keep your child's mind active this summer.

 Find out more